Skip Ribbon Commands

 What happens if plastics end up in the green bin?

-When "biodegradable" or "compostable" plastics go in the green bin, they can cause operational problems, may not break down properly during processing, and may contaminate the finished compost.
-Leave them out to be safe, unless specifically allowed by your municipality or service provider.
+When "biodegradable" or "compostable" plastics go in the green bin, they can cause processing problems and may not break down properly leaving plastic fragments in the finished compost and impacting soil.

-If the operator identifies plastic bags or other non-compostable materials in the green bin, the entire load may be rejected and sent to landfill.
+If the facility operator identifies plastic bags or other non-compostable materials in the green bin, the entire load may be rejected and sent to landfill.

 How to dispose of "biodegradable" or "compostable" plastic items